Contribute

 General issues progress:

-- To Do: When the issue is accepted and assigned, but not in progress yet.
+- To Do (3 levels of priority): When the issue is accepted and assigned, but not in progress yet.

-- In Progress: When the issue is being worked on by the assignee.
+- In Progress: When the issue is being worked on by the assignee, or is under review.

 - Done: When the issue is resolved and reviewed.
 If attached to a PR, this can be merged, or closed otherwise.